Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Job in the context

-The coroutine [Job] is part of its context.
+The coroutine's [Job] is part of its context.
 The coroutine can retrieve it from its own context using `coroutineContext[Job]` expression:

 ```kotlin